-Every student must insure that he or she meets all graduation requirements.
+Every student must ensure that he or she meets all graduation requirements.
 The Registrar’s Office will provide students with the information it has, but responsibility for verifying that the requirements are met remains solely with the student.
-Students should access the online degree audit in Novasis to help them verify degree requirements.
+Students should access the on-line degree audit in Novasis to help them verify degree requirements.

 All regular J.D. students in the classes of 2015 and 2016 must satisfactorily complete 88 credits over the course of three years of full-time study and must complete six consecutive full-time semesters to be eligible for the Juris Doctor degree.

-The following courses, although not required to graduate, are considered basic foundation courses, and students are advised to take them.
-These courses provide the conceptual building blocks upon which other areas of legal study and practice build.
+These courses provide the conceptual building blocks upon which other areas of legal study and legal practice build.